Miss Grand Trinidad and Tobago: History

-Since the establishment of Miss Grand International in 2013, Trinidad and Tobago has never sent its representatives to compete until a newly established event organizer named Stolen Productions Ltd. (SPL Pageants) purchased the license in 2023 and planned to organize the first contest of Miss Grand Trinidad and Tobago in that year's September to select the country representative for the 2023 international competition in Vietnam.
+Since the establishment of Miss Grand International in 2013, Trinidad and Tobago had never sent its representatives to compete until a newly established event organizer named Stolen Productions Ltd. (SPL Pageants) purchased the license in 2023 and planned to organize the first contest of Miss Grand Trinidad and Tobago in that year's September to select the country representative for the 2023 international competition in Vietnam.

 The first edition of Miss Grand Trinidad and Tobago was held in parallel with the male pageant, Mister Grand Trinidad and Tobago, from which the winner went to Mister Grand International 2023, held in the Philippines.
 Each category will consist of fifteen candidates who qualified for the national final round through an audition held earlier on July 23 at Studio 28, located in the capital city, Port of Spain.

-Before acquiring Miss Grand Trinidad and Tobago franchise, the SPL Pageants, which was established in 2021, organized Mister Trinidad and Tobago as a stand-alone pageant, and their representatives were placed as the first and third runners-up in the 2021 and 2022 international tournaments, respectively.
+Before acquiring the Miss Grand Trinidad and Tobago franchise, the SPL Pageants, which was established in 2021, organized Mister Trinidad and Tobago as a stand-alone pageant, and their representatives were placed as the first and third runners-up in the 2021 and 2022 international tournaments, respectively.

 Editions

 Location and date

-The following table details the Miss Grand Trinidad and Tobago edition, held annually since 2023.
+The following table details the Miss Grand Trinidad and Tobago pageant, held annually since 2023.